 On Tuesday afternoon, the Government Canada announced a new insured mortgage refinancing product that lenders and insurers will be able to offer homeowners looking to add secondary suites to their properties as of January 15, 2025.

-Somewhat jarringly, the product will allow eligible homeowners to access up to 90% of their property’s value, including the value added by the secondary suite.
+Somewhat jarringly, the product will allow eligible homeowners to access up to 90% of their property’s value, including the value added by the secondary suites.
 It can be used in combination with any other outstanding loans secured by the property.

 Deputy Prime Minister and Minister of Finance Chrystia Freeland unveiled the new product at a press conference, where she told reporters that eligible homeowners will be able to amortize their refinanced mortgages for up to 30 years, and that the maximum property value limit is currently set at $2 million.
 That latter figure, she said, is “a recognition” of conditions in the Greater Toronto Area.